Aveglia/vAMPirus/docs/HelpDocumentation.md

         nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV --pcASV --stats

-### ReadProcessing - ${working_directory}/${outdir}/ReadProcessing

-Contains the same files produced during DataCheck run (analyses will not be redone)

-1. FastQC - ${working_directory}/results/Analyze/ReadProcessing/FastQC

-In this directory you will find FastQC html reports for pre-cleaned and post-cleaned individual read libraries.

-2. AdapterRemoval - ${working_directory}/results/Analyze/ReadProcessing/AdapterRemoval

-Here we have resulting fastq files with adapter sequences removed.
-Fastp also generates its own reports which can also be found in "./fastpOut".

-3. PrimerRemoval - ${working_directory}/results/Analyze/ReadProcessing/PrimerRemoval

-Similar to the adapter removal directory, here you have the clean read libraries that have had adapter and primer sequences removed.

-4. ReadMerging - ${working_directory}/results/Analyze/ReadProcessing/ReadMerging

-There is a little bit more going on in this directory compared to the others.
-The first major file to pay attention to here is the file \*\_merged_clean_Lengthfiltered.fastq.
-This is the "final" merged read file that contains all merged reads from each samples and is used to identify unique sequences and then ASVs.
-"Pre-filtered" and "pre-cleaned" combined merged read files can be found in "./LengthFiltering".
-If you would like to review or use the separate merged read files per sample, these fastq files are found in the "./Individual" directory.
-Finally, a fasta file with unique sequences are found in the "./Uniques" directory and the "./Histograms" directory is full of several different sequence property (length, per base quality, etc.) histogram files which can be visualized manually and reviewed in the DataCheck report if ran before Analyze.

 ### Clustering - ${working_directory}/${outdir}/Analyze/Clustering

 The clustering directory will contain all files produced for whichever clustering technique you specified (with the launch command above, all are specified):